 Goal 2 of the Beaver Dam Lake Aquatic Plant Management (APM) Plan is "maintain navigation channels that are not impaired by native plants and invasive plant growth.
 The objectives of this goal are (1) Protect the lake's ability to support recreational uses such as boating, pontooning, and fishing; (2) Provide riparian owners with the ability to navigate the lake with their boats and pontoons."
 The Beaver Dam Lake Management District annually contracts with Endangered Resource Services, LLC (ERS) to inspect the lake's navigation channels and resident access corridors to determine whether or not this goal has been attained.
 The 2023 navigation channel and resident access corridor inspection occurred concurrently with the summer plant survey on July 14, 15, 17, and 18.
-The 2023 inspection documented navigation channel and resident access impairment due to dense vegetation in Cemetery Bay, City Bay, the southwest bay of East Lake, and Norwegian Bay (Figure 2).
+The 2023 inspection documented navigation channel and resident access the lake, and Norwegian Bay (Figure 2).
 Inspection results are discussed below.

-- Cemetery Bay The entire bay was covered with canopied fern pondweed (Potamogeton robbinsii) and watershield (Brasenia schreberi) making it difficult for residents to access the bay and navigate within the bay with their boats and pontoons. - City Bay Much of City Bay was dominated by dense canopied fern pondweed, large-leaf pondweed (Potamogeton amplifolius), and common waterweed (Elodea canadensis) impairing navigation.
+- Cemetery Bay The entire bay was covered with canopied fern pondweed (Potamogeton robbinsii) and watershield (Brasenia schreberi) making it difficult for residents to access the bay and navigate within the bay with their boats and pontoons. - City Bay Much of City Bay was dominated by dense canopied fern pondweed, largeleaf pondweed (Potamogeton amplifolius), and common waterweed (Elodea canadensis) impairing navigation.
 Also, dense vegetation was found in the tiny inlets on the west side of the south end of City Bay making it difficult for residents to access City Bay.